gregfullard/ArgillaDemo/env/argilla-gitlab/argilla-gitlab-readme.txt

-The image is based on argilla-centos
+The image is based on gitlab/gitlab-ce:latest

 Build this image on your machine with the following command: docker build -t argilla-gitlab .